ARCHER2-HPC/archer2-website/_posts/2022-03-07-research-and-innovation-workforce-survey.md

 All ARCHER2 users are encouraged to take part in the first UK wide Research and Innovation (R&I) Workforce Survey which is currently open for submissions (see below).

-This survey was commissioned by BEIS, the department that funds UKRI and ARCHER2.
-Clearly, the more people that complete the survey, the better the data will be - so please take the time to complete it (the estimate of 20 minutes seems about right).

 --------

 ## The first UK wide survey of the Research and Innovation workforce: